soleyman79/SoftwareTestingProject-Spring2025/Question2/README.md

 Since each method may have distinct logic and execution paths, **a separate CFG is required for each method** in this question.

+There are two graphs for part two, one is simplified but still valid as a CFG.
+Another is the complete CFG.

 ---

 ### Method: `evaluateRequest`